heinz-preisig/PeriConto/README.md

-# how to use PERICONTO_0.1 (instructions to run the program are based on LiNUX OS, the user can adapt them as per her/his OS)
+# how to use PERICONTO_0.2
+    instructions to run the program are based on LiNUX OS, the user can adapt them the used OS

-    #The program has been tested on Ubuntu 18.04 with the the Python3.8.5 and the latest Python version Python3.10.
+    The program has been tested on Ubuntu 18.04 & 20.04 with the the Python3.8.5 python3.8.10 and the latest Python version Python3.10.
     Under Python 3.10, an error relatd to Qt plateform plugin 'xcb' occured, which was resolved by installing libxcb-xinerama0 ($sudo apt-get install libxcb-xinerama0)

+    1. make a project directory
+    2. change to project directory
-    STEP-1: Go to the directory PERICONTO_0.1 and create a virtual invironment as following
+    3. create and activate a virtual invironment as following
         $ python3 -m venv .venv
         $ source .venv/bin/activate
-    STEP-2: Install dependencies (there was an unresolvable error with the package PyQtWebEngine,tested in Python 3.6)
+    4. Install dependencies (there was an unresolvable error with the package PyQtWebEngine,tested in Python 3.6)
         $ pip3 install -r requirements.txt ()

-    STEP-3: launch the peroconto GUI
+    5. launch the PeriConto's GUI
-        $ python3 ontobuild.py
+        $ python3 PeriConto.py

 # Information about directories